sergibarroso/pi-hole-setup/README.md

 ### Why using a watchdog

-We use a watchdog to make sure we have a functional VPN.
+We use a watchdog to make sure we have a functional DNS server.
 If a problem comes up, the computer should be able to recover itself back to a functional state.
-We will configure the board to reboot if WireGuard link is down for too long, or a specific process isn’t running any more.
+We will configure the board to reboot if DNS doesn't respond, or a specific process isn’t running any more.

 ### Setup the watchdog software